ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 After a successful login authentication the Chirp.Web redirects the User back to the root URL ("/")

+When a User decides to post a Cheep the Chirp.Web service will forward the request to the database Chrip.db.
+This is done by using the method AddCheep(username, message).
+Finally the Chirp.db will store the new message and completes

 ## Process

 ### Build, test, release, and deployment